 If a batsman hits a no ball i.e. for a boundary 4, then a 4 bounded by a circle is recorded against the bowler, 2 runs are recorded to the extras, 6 runs are recorded to the teams running total, the batsman receives 4 runs and all 6 runs go against the bowlers figures.

 A batsman may be run out off a no ball.

 11. Points System

 |No result reported||0|

 Where most games can be completed in wet weather points will stand however for all games not completed teams will be awarded 2 points each (same points as a tie).

-All teams regardless of result must phone or email their result to 8582600 or firstname.lastname@example.org by 8.30 am on the day following the completion of the match.
+All teams regardless of result must enter the result of the game through PlayHQ or please contact NDCA Should you have any queries, please contact NDCA at firstname.lastname@example.org by 8.30 am on the day following the completion of the match.